dapr/components-contrib/tests/certification/state/sqlserver/README.md

 * Not prone to SQL injection on write
 * Not prone to SQL injection on read
-* Bit oribe ti SQK injection on delete
+* Not prone to SQL injection on delete

 ### Indexed Properties